 The canal can stay skateable for more than a month.
 The record is 46 days!
 At either end of the canal, skates are available to rent, and every mile or so there are concession stands on the ice, where you can stop and warm up with hot chocolate or a Beaver Tail (a delicious pastry made of fried dough).

-I went skating on the canal my first day there.
+My first day there, I went skating on the canal.
 Although very nervous (there are no handrails!), I managed not to embarrass myself.
 I never fell down.
 I did, however, have to take about four breaks.
 My ankles gave out after a while.

 Gatineau National Park

-It is so beautiful and serene, it would have been a crime to complain about anything.
-Also — and this was really fun — I went down the snowslides in the Snowflake Kingdom, Winterlude’s amusement park located in Jacques Cartier Park.
-Besides 31 slides made of snow, there are dog-sledding rides, horse-drawn carriages, entertainment such as music and shows and more.
+It is so beautiful and serene that it would have been a crime to complain about anything.
+Also—and this was really fun—I went down the snowslides in the Snowflake Kingdom, Winterlude’s amusement park located in Jacques Cartier Park.
+In addition to 31 snow slides, there are dog-sledding rides, horse-drawn carriages, entertainment such as music and shows, and more.

 Everything there is free!
-You can come every day of the festival if you want.
+You can come to the festival every day if you want.
 During Winterlude, there are ice-carving and snow-sculpting contests and all sorts of events on the canal.

 If You Go

-The historic Fairmont Chateau Laurier (1 Rideau Street, 613-241-1414) is the headquarter hotel of Winterlude.
+The historic Fairmont Chateau Laurier is the headquarters hotel of Winterlude.
 It is ideally located between the Rideau Canal, Parliament Hill, the Ottawa River, and museums and shops for just about everything you would want to do.
-For the festival, the hotel offers a Winterlude Getaway Package.
+They also offer a variety of packages and discounts.

 Author: Kim Foley MacKinnon